 Compliance with Building Regulations

-Remodeling one of the rooms in a converted property, to provide a lobby required by Building Regulations, can spoil the proportions and render the remaining space inadequate to meet minimum size requirements.
+Remodelling one of the rooms in a converted property, to provide a lobby required by Building Regulations, can spoil the proportions and render the remaining space inadequate to meet minimum size requirements.
 A relaxation in the need for a lobby between living/sleeping and common areas should be possible if a fire sprinkler system is fitted, thus preserving valuable space and the proportions of the property.

 Retention of Period Features

 Other problems associated with the conversion of existing properties to Care Homes can also be addressed by incorporating a fire sprinkler system, especially where the original features of an old property need to be retained.
-If a fire sprinkler system is installed, many period features such as elaborate ceiling cornices and paneled doors and walls, might not need to be removed to upgrade the building.
+If a fire sprinkler system is installed, many period features such as elaborate ceiling cornices and panelled doors and walls, might not need to be removed to upgrade the building.
 Residing out of sight in the ceiling void and hidden by cover plates, Concealed fire sprinkler heads are unobtrusive and do not detract from traditional period features.